phenocopter/phenocopter-website/content/docs/processing-flight/3-add-gcps/index.md

 {{< figure src="uploading-csv.png" title="Uploading CSV file" width="50%" lightbox="true" numbered="true" >}}

+## Add and delete GCPs on the raw image

 - Click on a image around the GCP to open the image, click on the "ADD a new point as GCP" button from the options list on top.